Halloween Tips for Autism Families

 - Exchange the candy your child can’t eat for something extra special they’ll enjoy, such as:

-- Toys, safe candy, money, extra time on electronics, a trip to the zoo, movies, local theme park, etc.
+- Toys; candy/treats that are safe for them to eat; money; extra time on electronics; a trip to the zoo, movies, or local theme park; etc.

 - Find out what’s on the menu so you can bring along similar items that are safe for your child to eat.